daisy/epubcheck-website/src/docs/user/cli.md

 ### Specifying a validation profile

-It is possible to specify a validation profile to validate an EPUB (or single file thereof) against a specific IDPF specification.
+It is possible to specify a validation profile to validate an EPUB (or single file thereof) against a specific EPUB specification.

 ```
 java -jar epubcheck.jar file.epub -profile PROFILE